-LeAnn Oliver - Associate CIO for Information Technology Planning, Architecture, & E-Government
+LeAnn Oliver - Associate CIO for IT Policy & Governance

-Ms. Oliver serves the Department of Energy as the Associate CIO for for Information Technology Planning, Architecture, & E-Government.
+Ms. Oliver serves the Department of Energy as the Associate CIO for Information Technology (IT) Policy & Governance.
 She is responsible for the Department's IT Capital Planning, Enterprise Architecture, E-Government, and Records Management programs.
 Her primary responsibilities are to improve oversight and management of IT investments; maximize Departmental productivity through use of E-Government solutions; strengthen IT leadership and governance; and mature the Department’s Enterprise Architecture.
 She serves as the primary liaison to organizations such as the Office of Management and Budget and the General Accountability Office.

 Ms. Oliver plays an instrumental role in formulating the IT strategic direction for the Department by overseeing the strategic execution of CIO services to bring value to program and staff offices.
 She assures that IT requirements specified in Departmental and Program Strategic Plans are integrated into the Departmental multi-year program planning and budgeting processes.
 She is focused on integrating CIO services to provide benefit to the Department from processes that integrate strategic planning, capital planning, enterprise architecture, budgeting and performance management.
 Ms. Oliver is responsible for assuring the efficient and effective acquisition of Departmental information processing resources needed to support organization missions in accordance with the Federal Acquisition Regulations and she coordinates planning for major IT corporate investments.